- Docente: Federico Pilati

 Course contents

-The course is structured around two major sections.
+The course is structured around two main sections.

-The first section reconstructs and defines core concepts from the fields of cultural and media studies as well as sociology.
-The aim is to dissect the socially constructed and historically rooted – yet contested and changeable – meanings of the notions of “Italian”, “Popular”, and, especially, “Culture(s)”.
+In the first section, we will introduce and critically examine key concepts drawn from the fields of cultural studies, media studies, and sociology.
+The aim is to unpack the historically rooted yet contested and evolving meanings of the notions of “pop(ular)” and “culture(s)”.

 Readings/Bibliography